Skip to main content

 Docker Node.js

-Vehicle Computer
+In-Vehicle Computer

 Docker Compose stack with MQTT broker, Node.js API, offline tile server, CAN-to-MQTT bridge, and a progressive web app dashboard.